ArdianTheBaws/WebFinal/README.md

 # Web-Final
-This is final assigment in web development class.
+This is final assigment in web development class from the first semester in my CS study.
 The objective is to create accessible webpage that presents our solution to a problem given in assigment.

 # Template